zackstout/advent-of-code-2024/README.md

 ## --- Day 17: Chronospatial Computer ---

 Tough int-code style computer simulation.
-Need to understand what the simulated program is doing.
+Need to understand what the simulated program is doing for part 2.

 - [x] Part 1
 - [ ] Part 2